 • in your joints to cause horrible, painful arthritis

-What If Doctors Made the Diagnosis Earlier?
+What If Doctors Had Made the Diagnosis Earlier?

 If Hemingway had blood withdrawn every time his tissue levels of iron were too high, he could have avoided all of the horrible pain he suffered and probably would have lived a much longer life.
 He would not have had to suffer damage to his brain, liver, pancreas, eyes, joints and skin.
-His suicide can be explained completely by the pain of untreated hemochromatosis.
+His suicide can be explained by the pain of untreated hemochromatosis.

 Medical records made available in 1991 prove that Hemingway was finally correctly diagnosed with hemochromatosis just before he died in 1961.
 Hemochromatosis is most common in people of Irish, Welsh, Scottish and other northern European descent, and Hemingway was of Celtic heritage.
 As many as one in every 200 North Americans suffer from this highly treatable genetic defect, and nearly 20 percent of the population carry the recessive genes associated with hemochromatosis.
 I am a genetic carrier for hemochromatosis, but I have no disease because you have to get the gene from both parents, not just one, to suffer the disease.